-Fill out the application for Use of Facilities and submit it to the school office at least 10 days prior to the requested date of use.
+Fill out the application for Use of Facilities online application at least 10 days prior to the requested date of use.
 For periods of use not exceeding 12 consecutive months, the school principal or a designee will approve or disapprove the use.
 For periods of use exceeding 12 consecutive months, the school will process the application, with final approval from the Board of Land and Natural Resources.

 What are the types of uses?

-- Type III: Organizations which charge participants a fee, tuition, collect donations, contributions or offerings; conduct fund raising activities, or meetings or services to promote a business, product, or religion; or do not meet the criteria as a Type I or Type II user.
+Type III: Organizations that charge participants a fee, tuition, collect donations, contributions or offerings; conduct fundraising activities or meetings or services to promote a business, product, or religion.

 What can we charge the user for, and how much?